ebiose-ai/ebiose/README.md

 To build and run Ebiose using Docker, follow these steps:

 1. Ensure you have Docker installed on your system.
-2. Create a `.dockerignore` file to exclude unnecessary files from the Docker image.
+2. If running Linux, ensure you have followed the post installation steps: https://docs.docker.com/engine/install/linux-postinstall/
 3. Build the Docker image using the following command:

     ```bash